multixscale/cvmfs-tutorial-hpc-best-practices/docs/index.md

 A first virtual edition of this tutorial is planned for Monday 4 December 2023 (13:30-17:00 CET).

-*(Zoom link to join the session will only be shared with registered attendes)*
+*(Zoom link to join the session will only be shared with registered attendees)*

 ### Registration